AI tool integrations

 How the rewriter works

-- Parses the AI tool’s payload format (each tool has a thin adapter — see
+- Parses the AI tool’s payload (each tool has a thin adapter — see

 apps/cli/src/bridge/adapters.rs). - Identifies the underlying shell command.